California Legislative Information

 As introduced, AB 554 would amend Corporations Code §10404 to re-letter the existing section as subsection (a) and add a new subsection (b) to read: (b) Any such corporation, or humane officer thereof, proffering a complaint under subdivision (a), may bring it as a civil action for specific or preventive relief, including to enjoin possession, to enforce any law relating to or affecting animals that would be a basis for a complaint under subdivision (a).

-Senate Judiciary Committee Policy Analysis, March 10, 2023
+Assembly Judiciary Committee Policy Analysis, March 10, 2023

 Amended in Assembly, March 15, 2023 to substitute “injunctive” for preventive relief in both Sections 1 and Section 2, sub-sections (b.)